maddiecaccese/Sport-Tinder/README.txt

 Alex: Created the landing page (index_.php).
 Created the accept/ decline/ request functionality (card.php, accept.php, request.php, utils.php).
 Created messaging functionality (message.php, utils.php).
 Created login, signup functionalities (login.php, signup.php, utils.php).

 Angel: Created a dashboard that pulls available data from the database with all the associated files.
+It also links to several other functionalities and displays search results.
+Created a searching backend and frontend, that can search on as many things as wanted.

 Juan: Created a user creation page, createProfile.html and createProfile.php and pushes the results of entered text into the database as a row of the table player.